-Per rating agency and IRS requirements, DEC will transfer to the SPE an amount required to capitalize each of its SPEs adequately (the "SPE Capitalization Level")) for deposit into the Capital Subaccount.
-The SPE Capitalization Level is expected to be 0.50 percent of the initial principal amount of the Storm Recovery Bonds to be issued by the SPE or such greater amount as might be needed to meet IRS or rating agency requirements.
-The actual SPE Capitalization Level will depend on tax and rating agency requirements.
-The Commission finds that DEC mayshall earn a return on this capital contribution in an amount equal to the rate of interest payable on the longest maturing tranche of the Storm Recovery Bonds.
+Per rating agency and IRS requirements, DEP will transfer to the SPE an amount required to capitalize each of its SPEs adequately (the "SPE Capitalization Level") for deposit into the Capital Subaccount.
+The SPE Capitalization Level is expected to be 0.50 percent15 of the initial principal amount of the Storm Recovery Bonds to be issued by the SPE or such greater amount as might be needed to meet IRS or rating agency requirements.
+The actual SPE Capitalization Level will depend on tax and rating agency requirements, and will be subject to review by Members of the Bond Team pursuant to the procedures set forth in Findings of Fact 42 through 47.
+The Commission finds that DEP mayshall earn a return on thisits capital contribution in an amount equal to the rate of interest payable on the longest maturing tranche of the Storm Recovery Bonds.
 Moreover, the Commission confirms that the SPE will be an "assignee" as defined in N.C.
-Gen. Stat. § 62-172(a)(2), when an interest in Storm Recovery Property is transferred, other than as security, to such SPE, and such SPE may issue Storm Recovery Bonds in accordance with this Financing Order as discussed further herein.
+Gen. Stat. § 62-172(a)(2), when an interest in Storm Recovery Property is transferred. other than as security, to such SPE, and such SPE may issue Storm Recovery Bonds in accordance with this Financing Order as discussed further herein.